March – July 2020

-For Sideways, we were given the opportunity (through the COVID situation) to think about the remnants of 43 Minutes (‘the wall’ and its ‘objects’) in terms of ‘attachment’—a sense of collective attachment that we needed in that particular moment when the world was shutting down.
+For Sideways, we were given the opportunity (through the circumstances of COVID) to think about the remnants of 43 Minutes (‘the wall’ and its ‘objects’) in terms of ‘attachment’—a sense of collective attachment that we needed in that particular moment when the world was shutting down.
 We realised that as the wall continued to stand in the gallery, a space for contemplation had opened up.
 A space (and an attachment) to collectively rethink and reshape our world towards new possibilities?

 We were interested in the way the wall and its associated objects could be signifiers for this new space that had opened up.
 A space we were thinking of like a ‘wedge’ or a ‘chasm’.
 A space where we might conceive a social and political order where profits are not above people—one that generates a new kind of intention to the world.

 The Caretaker Committee consisted of five individual artists (plus Side Gallery who also participated; mischievously calling themselves The LeLa Projects).
 The artists involved had already participated in 43 Minutes and were invited to become Caretakers in Sideways.
 Only their title role of ‘Caretaker Committee’ was prescriptive; there were no other ‘rules and regulations’ prescribed.
 This act mimicked the ‘hands-off’, de-regulatory position of the state (and the corporations and institutions of power it serves), which in reality manifests as a combination of privatization, isolation and dispersion AND hyper-vigilant surveillance of the people (as the pandemic has clearly shown).
 In pressing the Caretakers to look inwards—towards ‘individualism’ one might say—we both anticipated individualism but longed for resistance through collectivism.
 We were not disappointed.